edgelesssys/marblerun/docs/docs/deployment/platforms/alibaba.md

 ### Deploy MarbleRun

 You can run MarbleRun standalone on your Alibaba Cloud ECS VM.
-See the [standalone](../standalone.md) guide](../standalone.md).
+See the [standalone guide](../standalone.md).
 Alternatively, you can install a Kubernetes cluster.
 Probably the simplest option would be [minikube](https://minikube.sigs.k8s.io/docs/start/).
 See the [Kubernetes guide](../kubernetes.md) on how to install MarbleRun in minikube.